AMC Spirit: 1981

 New for 1981 was the introduction of a third trim level within the VAM's Rally line, the company's first high-end luxury sporty model called Rally SST.
 This version carried the same mechanicals as the Rally AMX except that it came equipped from the factory with a three-speed automatic transmission.
 The car featured bright trim on the rocker panels, wheel lips, drip rails, B-pillar molding plus door and side glass bases.
 The moldings for the windshield and rear glass were also bright instead of blacked out while both bumpers were chromed.
 The lower portions of the sides, doors, and front fenders carried wide moldings with a horizontal six-stripe pattern.
 The in-house five-spoke wheels held AMC's "Noryl" wheel cover design.
 Finally, chromed squared mirrors with inside controls were fitted to the doors.
 The Rally SST is the closest VAM counterpart to the AMC Spirits in terms of appearance and the Mexican equivalent of the U.S. AMC Spirit Limited model.
 To enhance the luxury appointments of the line, a fender-mounted electric antenna was made standard equipment so the AMX's sporty roof-mounted diagonal design would not be present.
 The rear spoiler was not available.
 Among its unique characteristics, the Rally SST included side armrest safety reflectors and a sun visor with a lighted vanity mirror from the factory, which were unavailable in the AMXs and GTs.
-The interior of the Rally SST was the same as the one of the GTs and AMXs with the only exceptions of the center console having an open compartment in place of the auxiliary gauges and the quartz electric digital clock instead of both tachometer types.
+The interior of the Rally SST was the same as that of the GTs and AMXs with the only exceptions of the center console having an open compartment in place of the auxiliary gauges and the quartz electric digital clock instead of both tachometer types.
 Despite the luxury focus, the sporty aspects were retained in the form of the individual reclining Recaro-type bucket seats, a center console with armrest and rear ashtray, floor-mounted transmission, leather-wrapped sports steering wheel, and the full suspension package with rear sway bar.